johnnysee/johnnysee/README.md

 # Johnny See
-My name is Johnny See and I am a self-taught Full-Stack Developer.
+My name is Johnny See and I am a self-taught Full-Stack Developer who love to code.
 I have a huge interest in JavaScript and frameworks like React.
-I aim to always become a better developer by improving my knowledge within tech in my free time.
+I aim to always become a better developer so I can teach others.

 ## Skills and Experince
 * ⚛️ React